Do you know someone who has been charged with domestic violence?

 - Emotional Abuse

-While you might think that emotional abuse is hard to prove, the Michigan State Police have offered examples to help define this term out outlined below:
+While you might think that emotional abuse is hard to prove, the Michigan State Police offered examples to help define this term out outlined below:

 - Threatening to harm someone or their family